lowRISC/opentitan/util/ipgen/README.md

 * `name` (string): Name of the template parameter.
 * `desc` (string): Human-readable description of the template parameter.
 * `type` (string): Data type of the parameter.
 Valid values: `int`, `str`
-* `default` (string|int): The default value of the parameter.
+* `default` (string|int|object): The default value of the parameter.
 The data type should match the `type` argument.
 As convenience, strings are converted into integers on demand (if possible).

 #### Example template description file